Paul-Trofin/Paul_Trofin_Dissertation_Thesis/README.txt

   ***  Generates  a folder  with the desired name  in which the following
        will be generated:
-    -> ".cmnd"   files  in  the  desired  center  of  mass  energy range; -> A ".cc" to compile and run Pythia8 which then writes a ".dat" file containing Cross Section (fb) vs Center of Mass Energy (GeV);
+    -> ".cmnd"   files  in  the  desired  center  of  mass  energy range; -> A ".cc" to compile and run Pythia8 which then writes a ".txt" file containing Cross Section (fb) vs Center of Mass Energy (GeV);
     -> Generates a  ROOT ".C"  to plot the cross section  (y-axis) vs. the center of mass energy (x-axis);